EmanuelFromFlorence/XR-Mixed-Reality-getting-started/README.md

 ## Adding the AR & VR buttons

 Next, we enable the user to enter the application via an AR and VR device.
 Therefore, we create `enterAR` and `enterVR` functions to enter a VR or AR session from the `AR` and `VR` buttons.
 For creating these functions, we need to define the `sessionOptions`.
-In this case, we'll set `"local-floor"` and `"hand-tracking"` as required features.
-With the `sessionOptions`, we can now use the `useEnterXR` hook to create the enter functions for AR and VR.
+In this case we'll set `"local-floor"` and `"hand-tracking"` as required features.
+With the `sessionOptions` we can now use the `useEnterXR` hook to create the enter functions for AR and VR.
 We will then use these functions in the onClick handler of two buttons that will be appended to the end of the interface.
 We'll position these buttons absolutely in the top-left corner of the screen.
 After that, we'll add an `ImmersiveSessionOrigin`, allowing us to place the origin of the player in the 3D scene; by default, it is set at coordinates `0,0,0`.
 Inside this origin, we'll add the default `Hands` and `Controllers`, allowing the user to rotate, resize, and reposition the glass panel in both VR and AR.
 This integration ensures a seamless and interactive user experience across different virtual environments.

 ![Screenhot](./ar-vr.gif)